 A useful PPC budget depends on the business, not a generic number from a digital marketing company in New Orleans, LA.
 The right spend depends on what you sell, market competition, lead or sale value, and the question the paid campaign needs to answer.

-Testing can help a business compare messages, offers, locations, and landing pages before committing long-term SEO or content work to a weak path.
+Paid search can help test messages, offers, locations, and landing pages before a business commits months of SEO or content work to the wrong direction.

 Web Development & Digital Infrastructure